 Blueberries lend their great flavor to many different frozen desserts.
 This easy blueberry sorbet recipe takes advantage of their natural sweetness to make a healthy and delicious dessert.
 It uses a little lemon juice and salt to enhance the flavors and balance the sweetness, so you will have sorbet that tastes like fresh, ripe fruit.

-Making sorbet is one way of enjoying fresh blueberries in season.
+Making sorbet is one way of enjoying fresh blueberries while they are in season.
 You may have them from your garden, pick them at a local orchard, or buy them at the farmers' market.
 Blueberries that are just at the point of ripeness are best since they still have some acid and tannins.
 If you use overly-ripe blueberries they have lost this complexity.
 When the blueberry season has passed, you can still make blueberry sorbet using fresh frozen fruit.
 Commercially frozen blueberries are picked at their peak and they will make a lovely sorbet.

 - 4 cups blueberries (fresh or frozen)